 - ¼ cup green olives

-- Preheat the oven to 325° F (162° C).
+- Preheat the oven to 325°F (162°C).
 Then, insert a sharp knife into the roast.
-Push it through the center and rotate to create a tunnel.
+Push it through the center and rotate the knife to create a tunnel or opening.

-- Remove the casings and stuff the chorizo into the opening, along with crushed garlic.
-Generously season the roast with salt and pepper.
+- Stuff the chorizo sausages into the opening, along with crushed garlic.
+Generously season the roast with kosher salt and black pepper.

-- Warm olive oil in a Dutch oven.
-Then, add the roast to sear.
-Brown each side for 2-3 minutes to create a nice crust.
+- Warm the olive oil in a Dutch oven.
+Then, add the roast.
+Brown each side for 2-3 minutes, creating nice sear.
 Set the roast aside.

-- Add one tablespoon of olive oil, onion, and bell peppers to the Dutch oven.
-Cook until the onions become translucent and soften.
+- If needed, add one tablespoon of olive oil along with the onion and bell peppers to the Dutch oven.
+Cook until the onions become translucent and soften, for about 10 minutes.

-- Stir in the tomato paste, tomatoes, cumin, paprika, coriander, and onion powder.
+- Stir in the tomato paste, ground cumin, paprika, coriander, and onion powder.
 Cook for 30 seconds until they become aromatic.

-- Deglaze the pot with beef broth and red wine, scraping up any brown bits left by the meat.
+- Deglaze the pot with diced tomatoes, beef broth, and red wine, scraping up any brown bits left behind from searing the beef.

-- Settle the roast into the Dutch oven.
-Add the olives (if using), golden potatoes, oregano, and bay leaves.
-Bring the mixture to a boil, cover, and cook in the oven for 2½ – 3 hours.
-Remove the beef from the pot and allow it to rest for 10 minutes.
+- Settle the roast to the Dutch oven.
+Add the olives (if using), golden potatoes, fresh oregano, and bay leaves.
+Bring it to a boil, cover, and cook in the oven for 2½ – 3 hours.
+Then, remove the beef from the pot and let it rest on a cutting board for 10 minutes.

-- I provide the instructions for creating a hole in the roast to fill with chorizo.
-When inserting the knife, go most of the way through the roast but not through the other end.
-Otherwise, you will need to tie the roast with cooking twine to ensure it stays together.
+- Insert the knife into the roast, going most of the way but not through the other end.
+Otherwise, you may need need to tie the roast with cooking twine to ensure it stays together.
 You can also ask the butcher to create a small hole in the middle of the roast if you want it done more professionally.

 - The nutritional information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for professional advice.